danieltalhaug/PE2-Holidaze/README.md

 ```
 npm run serve
 ```
 in your console.
 Open a browser and open `localhost:8080/` and voila.
+If you want to log in to the admin panel the username and password is `admin`

 ### Compiles and minifies for production
 ```